 American Ginseng (Panax quinquefolius)

-American ginseng belongs to the same genus as true ginseng (Panax) but is a unique species.
+American ginseng belongs to the same genus as true ginseng (Panax), but is a different species.

 American ginseng bestows all the benefits of true ginseng and maybe more.

 In a surprising twist, American ginseng is now considered the best in the world and is preferred to Chinese ginseng, even by the Chinese.
 (12)

 American ginseng, especially that grown in Wisconsin and Canada, is known for its superior quality.
 (13)

 It not only meets the most rigorous purity standards, but is prized for its proven ability to enhance brain function.
 (14)

 Best uses: Enhances memory and mental clarity, while reducing stress.

 Arctic root, as the name suggests, is found in cold regions of the world.

 It’s used in traditional Scandinavian and Chinese medicine.
 (15)